irhum/hyena/README.md

 # Hyena
 This repository provides a JAX/Flax implementation of the Hyena architecture introduced in [Poli et. al. (2023)](https://arxiv.org/abs/2302.10866).
+A full training run of a small 1.5M parameter model, on the Shakespeare dataset can be found in the included `intro.ipynb`.
+This achieves a best validation loss of ~1.45, on par with the results in [nanoGPT](https://github.com/karpathy/nanoGPT).

 ## Details
 Specifically, the following is implemented: